 John Ngan See Juan (严世远) is our Independent Director and was appointed to our Board on 29 February 2012.
-He is also the member of Audit and Nominating Committees.
-He is currently the Audit Director of Audit Alliance.
+He is also the member of Audit and Nominating committees.
+He is currently the managing Audit Partner of One Assurance LLP and Audit Partner of Audit Alliance LLP.
 From 2010 to 2011, Mr Ngan worked as the Chief Financial Officer in several international companies.
 He has more than 10 years of audit experience with professional accounting firms such as Foo Kon Tan Grant Thornton, KPMG and PricewaterhouseCoopers in Singapore.
-He is currently a member of the Institute of Certified Public Accountants of Singapore and a fellow member of Association of Chartered Certified Accountants (ACCA).
+He is currently a member of the Institute of Singapore Chartered Accountants, and a fellow member of Association of Chartered Certified Accountants (ACCA).